abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 84: March 26, 2018

+Today's Progress:  Working on the Tic Tac Toe challenge.

+Thoughts: Working on hard computer function, also seperated out medium function that will play strategic 2/3 times and randomly 1/3 times.

+Link to work: <a href="https://codepen.io/abbywilson/pen/LdWLVz">Tic Tac Toe</a>

 ### Day 83: March 25, 2018

 Today's Progress:  Working on the Tic Tac Toe challenge.